 7) Consider Drop Shipping

-Excess and obsolete stock are the result of ineffective sales forecasting, planning or using a business model that fails to factor in product complexity and life cycles correctly.
+Excess and obsolete stock are the results of ineffective sales forecasting, planning, or using a business model that fails to factor in product complexity and life cycles correctly.

 9) Regular Inventory Audit

-The process of cycle counting spreads inventory reconciliation throughout the year.
+Cycle Counting -The process of cycle counting spreads inventory reconciliation throughout the year.
 Each day, week, or month a different product is checked on a rotating schedule.
-Different methods are used for determining which items to count when.
+Different methods are used for determining which items to count wand hen.

-Nowadays, almost all businesses use bar code scanning to speed up the things.
+Nowadays, almost all businesses use barcode scanning to speed up things.

-The one and most important function of good inventory management is accurately predicting demand.
-But its not as simple as it sounds, perhaps this is the most hard to do.
+The one and most important function of good inventory management techniques is accurately predicting demand.
+But it’s not as simple as it sounds, perhaps this is the hardest to do.
 There are so many variables involved and things can get quite unpredictable.